kestra-io/docs/content/blogs/2024-04-05-getting-started-with-kestra.md

 ![topology](/blogs/2024-04-05-getting-started-with-kestra/topology.png)

-With that configured, we now have our fully functioning flow that can make an API request to GitHub through our Python script, output a value from that request to our Kestra logs as well as send it as a Discord notification.
+With that configured, we now have our fully functioning flow that can make an API request to GitHub through our Python script, output a value from that request to the Kestra logs as well as send it as a Discord notification.
 And on top of that, it will automatically execute once every hour!
 To recap, our flow should look like this:

 ```yaml
 id: api_example